 The annual obligations following incorporation are relatively straightforward.
-Companies must file a Confirmation Statement (which replaces the previous annual return) each year.
+Companies must file a Confirmation Statement each year.
 This now includes details of 'Persons of Significant Control,' and produce accounts, which may need to be audited.

 As well as these basic requirements, certain changes will have to be reported.
 These include, for example, changes to the capital structure as well as any charges on the company.